mcosme000/mcosme000/README.md

 - 🔭 I’m currently working on two personal projects.
 They are not that fancy, but I am using them for practice ✌🏻 --A <a href="https://github.com/mcosme000/Recipe-App" target="_blank">Recipe App</a> that uses an API and shows yummy foods -- A fun <a href="https://github.com/mcosme000/chat-app" target="_blank">Chatt App</a> where the users are dogs.
 I made this for JavaScript practice and to be creative
-- 🌱 I'm currently learning RUBY and Ruby on Rails
+- 🌱 I'm learning about RUBY
 - 😄 Pronouns: She/Her
-- ✨ Fun fact: We recently bought a house in Nara and we are currently remodeling it 🔨🎨🏡
+- ✨ Fun fact: We recently bought a house in Nara and we are remodeling it 🔨🎨🏡
 - 📧 You can reach me through my email: mcosme00@gmail.com